Health Promotion, Wellness, & Public Health Courses: Fall 2024

 3 Credit Hour(s)

 This course will provide the knowledge and skills needed to plan, implement and evaluate health promotion programs in a variety of settings.
 Students will be introduced to concepts related to community needs assessment, data collection and measurement, intervention strategies, developing health education materials, evaluation techniques, acting as a health promotion/education resource person, and communication and coordination of health promotion programming.
-Prerequisite: HPR 208.
 (UG)

 HPR 332: Strength & Conditioning